rdbo/libmem/docs/api/python/LM_GetThread.md

 # Description

-Gets information about the calling thread
+Gets information about the calling thread.

 # Return Value